 Gaining sales through a channel may be the first, easiest and cheapest way to measure performance – but can also present you with the least accurate numbers and insights.

 While it’s impossible to know everything about a given purchase and channel, there are many things we do know.

 I began my journey into data-driven performance marketing in 2001.

 Prior to that, I was a performance marketer specializing in SEO (I had the hip title of “Search Engine Guru” for Netivation.com, a company out of Post Falls, Idaho), then focused on affiliate marketing and customer retention at TeamOn.com.

 The Search for Incrementality

-While at Coldwater Creek I was introduced to the concept of incrementality-the idea that even though a sale was attributed to “X” channel, that doesn’t mean “X” channel was necessary for the sale to happen.
+While at Coldwater Creek I was introduced to the concept of incrementality.
+Incrementality is the idea that even though a sale was attributed to “X” channel, that doesn’t mean “X” channel was necessary for the sale to happen.

 Ah, see?
 We’re back to incrementality.